 Written by: Kushal Dev, Co-Founder – Customer Guru

 Managing customer expectation is very reactive in nature.
 Companies need to move beyond quick fixes and focus on building a culture which is centered around delivering an immaculate customer experience.
+In such a scenario, the role of a Chief Customer Officer (CCO) has a huge role to play.
 The Chief Customer Officer’s role is to unite the leadership in this vision and the following competencies will guide the CCO to succeed

 Align leadership around the defining performance metric – the growth or loss of customers.
 As a CCO you need to establish an engine which generates customer asset metrics and unite the leadership to stand behind this data around which business decisions can be based.

 Work on giving your customers a one company experience.
-Change the conversations on customers from silo based approach to collaborative conversations on customer experiences across the journey they have with your organisation.
-Shift focus from performance of individual projects taken up by departments and bring accountability on customer life improvement.
+Change the conversations on customers from a silo-based approach to collaborative conversations on customer experiences across the journey they have with your organisation.
+Shift focus from the performance of individual projects taken up by departments and bring accountability on customer life improvement.

-Define a customer journey framework with a listening system which is constantly updated to give you a complete picture of customer delight at different stages of customer journey.
-Multiple sources of information allows you to focus on areas connected to customer growth and ultimately driving results.
+Define a customer journey framework with a listening system which is constantly updated to give you a complete picture of customer delight at different stages of the customer journey.
+Multiple sources of information allow you to focus on areas connected to customer growth and ultimately driving results.

-To build a customer centric culture you need to move beyond the manifesto and prove it through action.
-The CCO needs to work with the Leadership to define behaviours and decisions which showcase the leaderships commitment to the cause and also provide guideline to the people which they can understand and emulate.
+To build a customer-centric culture you need to move beyond the manifesto and prove it through action.
+The CCO needs to work with the Leadership to define behaviours and decisions which showcase the leadership commitment to the cause and also provide a guideline to the people which they can understand and emulate.